ARA membership offers the following benefits;

 - We tweet news and updates from the ARA and the archives and records sector.
 We share views and experiences in our monthly Archive Hour.

-- Our provides a platform for members with different professional interests to engage and connect.
+- We provide a platform for members with different professional interests to engage and connect.

 - Individual Members are eligible to enrol onto the Professional Development Programme and qualify for Foundation, Registered and Fellowship status, enhancing their career prospects and opportunities.